 The -a switch operates on albums instead of individual tracks.
-Items will automatically be moved around when necessary if they're in your library directory, but you can disable that with -M. Tags will be written to the files according to the settings you have for imports, but these can be overridden with -W (write tags, the default) and -W (don't write tags).
-Finally, this command politely asks for your permission before making any changes, but you can skip that prompt with the -y switch.
+Items will automatically be moved around when necessary if they're in your library directory, but you can disable that with -M. Tags will be written to the files according to the settings you have for imports, but these can be overridden with -w (write tags, the default) and -W (don't write tags).